Tom Brown (police officer): Chief of Police

-In June 1930, Gleckman engineered Brown's appointment as chief of the SPPD.
+In June 1930, Leon Gleckman engineered Brown's appointment as chief of the SPPD.
 To the public, Brown depicted himself as a racket-buster and a fearless crimefighter, declaring war on Chicago organized crime figures who were allegedly investing in Minnesota's bootlegging and slot machine rackets.
 In reality, however, notorious criminals, including Dillinger Gang associate Homer Van Meter, had donated large sums to Brown's campaign in exchange for being allotted certain rackets in Saint Paul.
 Under Brown, Gleckman was granted a monopoly on all illegal gambling in the city.

 When Gleckman was kidnapped by rival racketeer Jack Peifer, Brown worked hard for his release.
 The ransom was paid, but one of the kidnappers was later found shot dead by an unknown assailant.
 Brown took the ransom from the man's safe; he later claimed that he stored it at police headquarters, but it was never located.

 Brown's tenure as chief came to an end when he became involved with the Barker-Karpis Gang, who had come to Saint Paul at Peifer's invitation.
 The gang committed a series of robberies in the city until a neighbor recognized them from pictures in True Detective magazine.
 Brown delayed responding to the information, and he or one of his associates tipped off the gang.
 Believing that Ma Barker's lover Arthur Dunlop had informed on them, the gang shot Dunlop and dumped his naked body before fleeing.
 The Dunlop murder sealed Brown's fate as chief, as the publicity led to questions about how the gang had gotten away.
 He was demoted by the new mayor, who was elected on an anti-corruption ticket, from Chief of Police to head of the SPPD's Anti-Kidnapping Squad.